csymons/ngo-data-security-tips/README.md

 * Use end-to-end encrypted chats whose history automatically clears.

 ## An attacker obtaining access to a team member's account

+This can happen with or without the team member's cooperation.

 To plan for this:
 * Avoid group chats when discussing anything private.